ZhonghaoDU/SSCL/README.md

-# SCL: A SPATIO-SPECTRAL AND COMMONALITY LEARNING NETWORK FOR SEMI-SUPERVISED MEDICAL IMAGE SEGMENTATION
+# SSCL: A Spatial-Spectral and Commonality Learning Network for Semi-Supervised Medical Image Segmentation
 code will be released after accepted